iov-one/docs/docs/validator/03-faq.md

 ## How do I create an address for IOV tokens?

 At the time of writing, you need to use [iov-core](https://github.com/iov-one/iov-core/blob/3bbcf3c07679f2a0b09db3bf26dd59cc8de17f78/packages/iov-core/README.md).
-In the near future you'll be able to use a web app as your wallet that'll be able to register names and send tokens.
+In the near future you'll be able to use a web app as your wallet that'll be able to create and address, register names, and send tokens.